Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thế cuộc Syria vẫn đầy rối ren- Ảnh 1.

-Competition from outside influences
+Competition from external influences

-Israel to destroy Syria's heavy weapons depots
+Israel will destroy Syria's heavy weapons depots.

-Last night (December 9), Reuters quoted Israeli Defense Minister Israel Katz as saying that Israel would attack and destroy Syria's heavy strategic weapons depots.
-These depots contain weapons such as surface-to-air missiles, air defense systems, surface-to-surface missiles, cruise missiles, long-range missiles and coastal missiles.
+Last night (December 9), Reuters quoted Israeli Defense Minister Israel Katz as saying that Israel would attack and destroy Syria's strategic heavy weapons depots.
+These depots contain weapons such as surface-to-air missiles, air defense systems, surface-to-surface missiles, cruise missiles, long-range missiles, and coastal missiles.

 Source: https://thanhnien.vn/the-cuoc-syria-van-day-roi-ren-185241209224351094.htm